France says neighbors should do more about people smugglers | DW | 25.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After a migrant boat capsized in the English Channel, claiming 27 lives, France's interior minister has called for help from abroad, saying most trying to cross the Channel start their journey from elsewhere in the EU.
+After a migrant boat capsized in the English Channel and claimed 27 lives, France's interior minister has called for help from abroad, saying most trying to cross the Channel start their journey from elsewhere in the EU.

+This group of more than 40 migrants with children left the French coast on an inflatable dinghy on Wednesday

-French Interior Minister Gerald Darmanin said on Thursday in an interview that the United Kingdom, Belgium and Germany needed to help France tackle human trafficking.
+French Interior Minister Gerald Darmanin said on Thursday that the United Kingdom, Belgium and Germany needed to help France tackle human trafficking.
 He said this in the wake of the capsizing of a migrant boat in the English Channel that killed 27 people.

 Four suspected smugglers were arrested soon after the boat capsized, and a fifth suspect was arrested during the night of the wreck.
 The fifth suspect's car was registered in Germany and it is thought that he had also bought inflatable Zodiac boats there.